thomasreynolds4881/ourdailydrink/README.md

-## Cocktail of the Day
+## Cocktail of the Day -- _ourdailydrink.com_

-This is a website that generates a new drink every day!
-The refresh happens at 12 am EST. Currently there are no consistent restrictions or filters as far as what the drink can be, but I am manually moderating most nights to make sure it at least looks ok!
+This is a website that gives you a new drink to try every day!

-I used this very convenient API ... https://www.thecocktaildb.com/

 ### Stack
 React and JS connecting to a MongoDB Atlas database endpoint.
-The database is populated by a random cocktail from the cocktaildb once a day via an EC2 server.
+The database is populated by a random cocktail from [the cocktaildb](https://www.thecocktaildb.com/) once a day via AWS EC2 server.

 ### Contributing
-I have a few issues that can be taken if you'd like to contribute!
+I have a few items in the Issues tab that can be taken if you'd like to contribute!